jakewalter080/Vehicle-Builder/README.md

 2. Open in VS Code (Install if you do not have it).

-3. Enter the CLI.ts Directory 'Vehicle-Builder' > 'src' > 'Cli.ts'
+3. Enter the root directory

 4. Run 'npm start' in the command line